ahoat/HTTP-Project/README.md

 -	Grid CSS & CSS Animation
 -	eventListeners & DOM manipulation
 -	API fetch requests
+-	Error handling with .catch and visual feedback to the user

 ### Improvements to be made:
+- [ ] Add icons to the various weather conditions
+- [ ] Possible stretch goal is to use geo-location to change the default city for weather and news

 ### Screenshots: